Christian Walker Player Props: Diamondbacks vs. Angels

-On Saturday, Christian Walker (.395 on-base percentage in past 10 games, 52 points above season-long percentage) and the Arizona Diamondbacks face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 10:07 PM ET.
+On Sunday, Christian Walker (.282 batting average in his past 10 games, with five doubles, a home run, five walks and five RBI) and the Arizona Diamondbacks face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 4:07 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Angels.
+He had a hitless performance in his previous game (0-for-5) against the Angels.

 Christian Walker Game Info & Props vs. the Angels